• Mutual Funds

 • Safer Investment Option: Debt funds are a safe investment option for conservative investors whose priority is to have a fixed interest income, not capital appreciation.
 Investors having lower-risk appetite benefit from the credit quality and lower volatility offered by it.

-• Tax Efficiency: Debt funds are more tax-efficient than traditional investment options like fixed deposits (FDs).
+• Tax Efficiency: Until March 31st 2023, Debt funds are more tax-efficient than traditional investment options like fixed deposits (FDs).
 In FDs, the interest income is taxed each year.
-Whereas, the debt funds are taxed in the year your redeem.
+Whereas, the debt funds are taxed in the year you redeem.
 You pay Short Term Capital Gains (STCG) tax if you held debt fund investments for less than three years.
-Long-Term Capital Gains (LTCG) along with indexation benefits are applicable for investments beyond three years.
+Long-Term Capital Gains (LTCG), along with indexation benefits, are applicable for investments beyond three years.

 • Liquidity: Debt mutual funds allow you to redeem your units and have your money back on any business day.
 Which is not possible in case of FD investment.
 Fixed deposits have a specified maturity date.
 If you liquidate FD prematurely, the bank will charge you a 1% penalty.